fairagro/D4.4.1_SciWIn_concept/report.md

 decentralized architectural paradigm (["data mesh concept"](https://www.datamesh-architecture.com/)) was considered.
 The six approved R DC services on the other hand did not bear direct touching points with SciWIn or FAIRagro.
-A list of criteria that services should fulfil in order to be "RDC compliant" was planned by TA4 of NFDI4Biodiversity but not yet published.
+A list of criteria that services should fulfill in order to be "RDC compliant" was planned by TA4 of NFDI4Biodiversity but not yet published.